Walk, stroll or bike,

 We strive to make getting around Downtown Santa Monica easy and efficient for visitors, local employees and residents alike.
 It is one of the most walkable neighborhoods in Los Angeles and you’ll find you can spend days here without ever having to get in a car.

-Download a walking map of the Third Street Promenade that shows movie theaters, shops and restaurants.
+Download a walking map of the area that shows movie theaters, shops and restaurants.

 While visiting Downtown Santa Monica you can find local information at:

 • Santa Monica Visitor Center, 2427 Main Street.
 (800) 544-5319.

 • Visitor Information Cart, Third Street Promenade between Santa Monica Boulevard and Arizona Avenue.